Cromwell, Connecticut: Demographics

+Politics

 Cromwell public schools

 There are four public schools in Cromwell: Edna C. Stevens Elementary School (Pre-K–2), Woodside Intermediate School (3–5), Cromwell Middle School (6–8), and Cromwell High School (9–12).

 Fire Protection

 Fire Protection for the Town of Cromwell is provided by the Cromwell Fire District via the Cromwell Fire Department.
 The Cromwell Fire Department is a combination fire department that operates out of three stations.
 The Fire Department operates on a rotating 24/7 schedule with six Firefighter/EMT's assigned to each shift.
 The Fire Department also operates ambulances to provided Emergency Medical Care to residents and visitors.

 Full time Firefighters are supplemented by Part-time and Volunteer Firefighters.